 In order to keep up, hotels are facing a need to utilize technology that lets them efficiently segment customers and provide better guest experiences.
 With the right tools and targeting, hotels can effectively create custom experiences tailored to the audience.

-In order to understand how to best approach potential clientele, hotel managers have taken to building data-based models of their hypothetical guests in an attempt to better understand who their guests are and how to best advertise to them.
+To understand how to best approach potential clientele, hotel managers have taken to building data-based models of their hypothetical guests in an attempt to better understand who their guests are and how to best advertise to them.
 These guest personas allow hotels to craft custom marketing strategies and guest experiences for the groups that matter most to their business.

 What is a hotel guest persona?